 Whether your premium has gone up a lot or just increased a bit you should still take your renewal as an opportunity to review your policy, in fact the FCA (financial conduct authority) recommend it.
 Getting a review not only gives you the chance of getting a competitive premium, but it also gives you the chance to potentially upgrade your cover.

 We especially recommend reviewing your health insurance if you have left a company health insurance plan and continued cover directly through the same insurer.
 As a result of doing so individuals can be paying over the odds for their individual policy.
 By moving from a group plan to an individual one, the insurer finds it harder to quantify the risk and as a result often increase/load the premium to cover the potential risk.

-If this sounds like you please get in touch and you could be one of those who benefit from a move and large savings on your cover.
+If this sounds like you please get in touch, as you could be one of those who benefit from switching health insurers, with large saving on your premium.

 Switching Health Insurance Offers

-Our clients have benefited from saving anywhere from 10-60% by having a market review, on top of which some insurers have come up with a range of incentives to switch health insurers.
+Our clients have benefited from saving anywhere from 10-60% by having a market review, on top of which some insurers have come up with a range of incentives to switch health insurance.

 For example Vitality Health offer up to a 10% discount with their switch & save promotion.
 Other insurers also run promotions from time to time, offering discounts like two months free or a fixed price for a number of years.
 To find out if you qualify for a discount get in touch by calling 01242 350071.